firtanaelif/Covid19-Graphics/README.md

 # Covid19-Graphics
-Covid-19 Line graphic and Pie chart in US with python
+Covid-19 Line graphics and Pie chart in US with python

 # top10-states-cases